Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolPasswordPolicy.md

 # Get-MsolPasswordPolicy

 ## SYNOPSIS
-Retrieves the current password policy for the tenant or the specified domain.
+Gets the current password policy for a tenant or a domain.

 ## SYNTAX